ShaneMaglangit/odin-book-t3/README.md

 - [ ]  Treat the Posts index page like the real Facebook’s “Timeline” feature – show all the recent posts from the current user and users she is friends with.
 - [x]  Users can create Profile with a photo (you can get this from the real facebook when you sign in using passport)
 - [ ]  The User Show page contains their profile information, profile photo and posts.
-- [ ]  The Users Index page lists all users and buttons for sending friend requests to those who are not already friends or who don’t already have a pending request.
+- [x]  Show all users and button for sending friend requests to those who are not already friends or who don’t already have a pending request.